-- Astrophysical and space plasmas
+- ¥ Astrophysical and space plasmas

-- Basic plasma experiments
+- ¥ Basic plasma experiments

-- · Computer simulation of plasmas
+- ¥ Computer simulation of plasmas

-- Fluid and thermal engineering sciences for fusion technology - Fusion confinement experiments and devices - Fusion engineering and reactor physics for magnetic and inertial fusion - Fusion nuclear technology - Plasma/surface interactions, coatings and surface material processing - Radiation damage and materials science built to simulate and study space plasmas and to investigate laser/plasma interactions as a means of accelerating particles for high-energy physics.
-Plasma sources are used in experiments to study plasma/material interactions research and as sources for the production of thin films and coatings.
+- ¥ Fluid and thermal engineering sciences for fusion technology

+- ¥ Fusion confinement experiments and devices

+- ¥ Fusion engineering and reactor physics for magnetic and inertial fusion - ¥ Fusion nuclear technology - ¥ Plasma/surface interactions, coatings and surface material processing - ¥ Radiation damage and materials science

+Magnetic confinement fusion experiments include a tokamak machine, special confinement devices, and machines for basic plasma studies.
+Experiments have been built to simulate and study space plasmas and to investigate laser/plasma interactions as a means of accelerating particles for high-energy physics.
+Plasma sources are used in experiments to study plasma/ material interactions research and as sources for the production of thin films and coatings.
 Theoretical and computer simulation research aims at understanding plasma behavior, ranging from plasmas in space to fusion plasmas.
 Fusion engineering activities include development of new diagnostics and RF power sources and the study of materials behavior, fusion nuclear technology, and fusion reactors.